tstrall/strall.com/content/posts/design-principles.md

 Systems may cache configuration data locally for performance.
 If a failure occurs (e.g., database connection error), the system re-checks AWS Parameter Store before failing—enabling dynamic reconfiguration and fast cutover support.

-For more technical details, see the [Design Principles reference on GitHub](https://github.com/tstrall/aws-deployment-guide/blob/main/design-principles/README.md).
+For more technical details, see the [**Adage** Design Principles reference on GitHub](https://github.com/tstrall/adage/blob/main/design-principles/README.md).

 ---